 Above mentioned two types of Jacketed Piping, have some similar yet some different procedures for fabrication.
-While we have to look for jacketing of Fittings too in continuous jacket piping, In discontinuous jacket piping only straight lengths are being jacketed.
-So, SOP for both type of jacketed piping as below:
+In this pipe spool fabrication procedure, we have to look for jacketing of Fittings too in continuous jacket piping.
+In discontinuous jacket piping, only straight lengths are being jacketed.
+So, SOP for jacketed piping fabrication details for both types of jacketed piping is as below:

 Flanged Core jacket piping with Fittings (continuous jacket piping)

 For the fabrication of continuous jacketed piping fabrication all details are summarised in the following steps:

 - Weld guide strips/ spacers on core pipe

 - Weld wear plates on core pipe Make holes on the jacket pipe ends to provide steam nozzles before inserting into core pipe spool